 California Regional Exposure (CARE) Study

-Study of metals and other environmental chemicals in adults across the state, conducted one region at a time
+Study of metals, perfluoroalkyl and polyfluoroalkyl substances (PFASs), and other environmental chemicals in adults across the state, conducted one region at a time

 - Enroll between 300-500 adults, representing different racial and ethnic backgrounds, income levels, and communities within the study area